KKR partners with Crossover Energy to develop clean energy projects

-NEW YORK, June 29 (Reuters) - Buyout firm KKR & Co Inc (KKR.N) said on Tuesday it would exclusively partner with renewable energy consultant Crossover Energy Partners to develop solar and wind power projects and energy storage systems in North America.
+NEW YORK (Reuters) - Buyout firm KKR & Co Inc said on Tuesday it would exclusively partner with renewable energy consultant Crossover Energy Partners to develop solar and wind power projects and energy storage systems in North America.

 Private equity firms are making a new investment push into clean energy after President Joe Biden’s administration recommitted the United States to the Paris climate accord.